jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/relationships-implementation.md

 It `is` often easier to `define` something in __1 => n__ relationships, `without` thinking about it, that `the*` backward relationship might be __=> n__ `too.
 But* when*` a relationship `is` synchronized, `the*` system falls apart `when*` a __1 => n__ `is actually` intended as __n => n__ and `you’re*` trying to *use* it that way.

-`This can*` be misconceived as an error in Encircle, or an inability of it, while it’s `really just` a wrongly `defined` relationship.
+`This can*` be misconceived as an error in Circular, or an inability of it, while it’s `really just` a wrongly `defined` relationship.

 `So then*` it becomes `really important` to `define the* exact` relationship type of something, even `when*` it’s more difficult.